 - cPanel control panel: Easily manage and organize your website and email.

-GreenGeeks’ cheapest shared plan starts at $2.95/month, and its priciest VPS plan costs $39.95/month.
-Within that range, there’s a best fit plan for every budget, and we’ll cover each one below.
-Every GreenGeeks plan also comes with a 30-day money back guarantee.
+GreenGeeks’ cheapest shared plan starts at $2.95/month, and its priciest VPS plan costs $109.95/month.
+Within that range, there’s a best-fit plan for every budget, and we’ll cover each one below.
+Every GreenGeeks plan also comes with a 30-day money-back guarantee.

-Each different hosting type (shared, VPS, etc.) comes with a few different pricing plans to choose from, so we’ve compared the cheapest plan for each type below:
+Each different hosting type (shared, VPS, etc.) comes with a few different pricing plans to choose from, so we’ve compared the cheapest plan for each type below and their renewal prices:

 What are renewal prices?